MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

     >**Note**: Rather than typing the user name (including the domain name), you can paste the content of Clipboard.

-1. In Settings tab, leave everything to default and click on **Assign**.
+1. In  the Settings tab, leave everything to default and click on **Assign**.

 1. In the **InPrivate** browser window, in the Azure portal, search for and select **Azure Active Directory**.